Assessing, Exploiting, and Mitigating Syntactic Robustness Failures in LLM-Based Code Generation: Syntactic Mutations of Formulas

+In this paper, we consider prompts that include mathematical equations and expressions which can be univariate or multivariate.

-The context-free grammar shown in Figure~\ref{grammar} captures the formulas corresponding to univariate equations listed above and their variations, where $F$ denotes the start symbol corresponding to the equation, $E$ denotes expressions, $U$ denotes unary functions, $N$ denotes number literals, $Q$ denotes coefficients, and $V$ is the single variable.
+\paragraph*{Grammar for formulas.} The context-free grammar shown in Figure~\ref{grammar} captures the mathematical formulas we use, where $F$ denotes the start symbol which can be extended to either an equation ($E = E$) or an expression ($E$), $U$ denotes unary functions, $N$ denotes number literals, $S$ denotes coefficients, and $V$ represents the variables or functions.
+Note that, $V_1'(V_2)$ denotes the first derivative of function $V_1$ with respect to $V_2$.